 Incidents of bullying are taken very seriously at Thomas's Academy.
-We have an Anti-Bullying Policy in place to prevent and repair the damage caused by bullying. - See the Anti- Bullying Policy for further details.
+In our Safeguarding Policy we have actions in place to prevent and repair the damage caused by bullying. - See the Anti- Bullying Policy for further details.
 Any incidents of racism or homophobia will be recorded and submitted.
 In these cases, the restorative approach will focus on teaching why this is unacceptable and on repairing the relationship.